 The city of Macon has seen more than its share of pedestrian accident fatalities.
 In fact, it was recently ranked second in Georgia in the number of pedestrian fatalities per capita.
 In response to those alarming statistics, the city’s administrators have put their heads together to announce a new initiative.
 The Macon Commissioner recently formed the Macon-Bibb Pedestrian Safety Review Board to analyze pedestrian accident fatalities across the community.
 One of the Board’s first initiatives is the Cross the Walk campaign.
 The campaign is designed to inform and educate people about safe and responsible ways of crossing the street.

 The city of Macon is also planning initiatives like the Pedestrian Safety Awareness Community Day, and will distribute materials like reflective wristbands and placards in order to educate people about safe walking practices.
 The grant funds will be used to shore up the Cross the Walk campaign, and reach more people to educate them about safe walking practices.

 The Georgia Department of Transportation estimates that in 2016, pedestrian fatalities in Georgia increased by as much as 11% over the previous year.
 Surprisingly, many of these accidents occurred on interstates.
 Under Georgia law, pedestrians are banned from walking on the interstate.
-Not surprisingly, however, is the fact that these accidents almost always result in fatalities or catastrophic injuries due to the high speeds involved.
+Not surprisingly, however, is the fact that these accidents almost always result in fatalities or catastrophic injuries due to the volume of cars and high speeds involved.
 Investigators are trying to understand why people cross interstates on foot especially given the obvious dangers and risks of doing so.
 Alcohol is believed to be one possible factor.
-In other instances, a motorist is often hit by another car while on the highway shoulder following after being involved in a minor accident or a fender bender.
-It’s important for people to understand that when they choose to get out of their car on the interstate, they dramatically increase their chances of being hit by another car.
+In other instances, a person is often hit by another car while on the highway shoulder after being involved in a minor accident or a fender bender.
+It is important for people to understand that when they choose to get out of their car on the interstate, they dramatically increase their chances of being hit by another car.
+Therefore, be sure to stand on the grassy shoulder, if possible, if you need to tend to your car.